a young woman looking in the mirror applying sunscreen to her face

 • Finally, protect your skin from the sun.
 Grab a sunscreen that’s SPF 30 or higher.
 Use it every day.
 I like to use mineral sunscreen that doesn’t have any harsh chemicals.

-• Your skin is too sensitive right now for products with hyaluronic acid or retinol.
+At this age, your skin is too sensitive for products with hyaluronic acid or retinol.

 • Retinol helps to increase skin cell production, exfoliates the skin and helps to unclog pores.